mfdeveloper/surface_reconstruction_python/README.md

 pip install surface_reconstruction
 ```

-Or clone the repository and run from the project root:
+Or clone this repository and run from the project root:

 ```bash
 python setup.py install
 ```

-## Run the unit tests
+### Run the unit tests

 ```bash
 # Run all tests of the module "surface_reconstruction_test`
 python -m unittest tests/surface_reconstruction_test.py
 ```

-# Usage
+## Usage

 Import a `.ply` file with point cloud vertices, and generate the mesh file